All Books

 by Dale Carnegie

-Unlock timeless secrets to connecting with and persuading anyone.
+Unlock timeless secrets to master human interaction and build genuine influence.

 Key Takeaways

-• Become genuinely interested in other people to build rapport.
+• Become genuinely interested in other people to make a good impression.

-• Win people to your way of thinking without causing resentment.
+• Win people to your way of thinking without arousing resentment.

 Who Should Read